Vikings: Horned helmets

 Apart from two or three representations of (ritual) helmets—with protrusions that may be either stylised ravens, snakes, or horns—no depiction of the helmets of Viking warriors, and no preserved helmet, has horns.
 The formal, close-quarters style of Viking combat (either in shield walls or aboard "ship islands") would have made horned helmets cumbersome and hazardous to the warrior's own side.

 Historians therefore believe that Viking warriors did not wear horned helmets; whether such helmets were used in Scandinavian culture for other, ritual purposes, remains unproven.
 The general misconception that Viking warriors wore horned helmets was partly promulgated by the 19th-century enthusiasts of Götiska Förbundet, founded in 1811 in Stockholm.
 They promoted the use of Norse mythology as the subject of high art and other ethnological and moral aims.

 The Vikings were often depicted with winged helmets and in other clothing taken from Classical antiquity, especially in depictions of Norse gods.
 This was done to legitimise the Vikings and their mythology by associating it with the Classical world, which had long been idealised in European culture.

 The latter-day mythos created by national romantic ideas blended the Viking Age with aspects of the Nordic Bronze Age some 2,000 years earlier.
 Horned helmets from the Bronze Age were shown in petroglyphs and appeared in archaeological finds (see Bohuslän and Vikso helmets).
 They were probably used for ceremonial purposes.

 Cartoons like Hägar the Horrible and Vicky the Viking, and sports kits such as those of the Minnesota Vikings and Canberra Raiders have perpetuated the myth of the horned helmet.

-Viking helmets were conical, made from hard leather with wood and metallic reinforcement for regular troops.
+Viking helmets were conical, made from hard leather with wood and metallic reinforcements for regular troops.
 The iron helmet with mask and mail was for the chieftains, based on the previous Vendel-age helmets from central Sweden.
 The only original Viking helmet discovered is the Gjermundbu helmet, found in Norway.
 This helmet is made of iron and has been dated to the 10th century.